quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ## Custom Interval view

-The `custom-interval` view allows you to display as many days as specified by the property `maxDays`.
+The `custom-interval` view allows you to display as many days as specified by the property `max-days`.
 This can get a bit busy if a large number of days are displayed and is only recommended for wide screens.
-The imnage below has `maxDays` set to 14.
+The image below has `max-days` set to 14.

 ![CustomInterval](statics/qcalendar-custom-interval-view.png "Custom Interval" =800x800)

 ## Month Interval view

 The `month-interval` view allows you to display all days in a month while in the interval mode.
 This can get a bit busy and is only recommended for wide screens.
+The difference between the `month-interval` view and the `custom-interval` view is that the `month-interval` view has special handling for month length and will only go as many days as there are in the displayed month.

 ![MonthInterval](statics/qcalendar-month-interval-view.png "Month Interval" =800x800)